 If you are in the HPSP, your overall medical school experience will not be significantly different from what a civilian can expect.
 You will take the same classes as your peers, you will not need to wear a uniform to class and you will not be pulled away from medical training for deployments.

-The main difference between you and your peers is that you will need to attend officer training for your specific service, and you should participate in one annual training period per year of scholarship that you receive.
+The other differences between you and your peers is that you will attend officer training and you should participate in one annual-training period per year of scholarship you receive.
 As part of these 45-day periods, you may study for exams at your own medical school, participate in research rotations or perform clinical rotations at military hospitals.
 During your officer training and annual training periods, you will wear a uniform.

 If you are training in a military medical facility or at Officer Development School, the administrative staff for the scholarship program will stay in touch with you and keep you informed about impending deadlines and requirements.